10 Best Things To Do In Hamble Le Rice – Ultimate Guide

 Is it Hamble Le Rice or Hamble?

 You’ll probably have heard of the village by two names, Hamble Le Rice and is shortened name of Hamble.
 On the official road sign at the entrance to the village you’ll see Hamble Le Rice which is its correct name.
-The meaning of the name comes from the rise of land above the River Hamble, “Hamble the Rise”.
+The meaning of the name comes from the land that rises above the River Hamble, “Hamble the Rise”.
 Which slowly became Hamble Le Rice.
 However, when you speak to anyone that lives there and it’s simply called Hamble as we all drop the “Le Rice”.

 Whilst we’re at it, another little quirk of Hamble is the name of the river that runs past the village.
 If you follow river naming protocol, then it should be the Hamble River (like most others such as the Avon River, Beaulieu River).
 However, it’s actually called the River Hamble.